lmnleaf/github-getting-started-guides/ghec/inviting-organization-into-enterprise.md

     - **Info:**
       - Org members will lose access to the organization until they login with SSO.
-      - They will be prompted to login with SSO the first time they attempt to access organization resources after the org is moved into the enterprise.
+      - They will be prompted to login with SSO the first time they attempt to access organization resources after the org is moved into the enterprise. **Note:** They must already have an identity in your IdP with access to your GitHub enterprise.
-      - Org members will also need to configure SSH keys and PATs for SSO.
+      - Org members will need to configure SSH keys and PATs for SSO.

     # <Line>